buddy-compiler/buddy-mlir/examples/conv-opt/comparison/README.md

 ```

 - TVM
-> **_NOTE:_**  In order to run tvm-conv2d.py, one have to mannully build tvm with your system for building reference please check TVM official installation guide: https://tvm.apache.org/docs/install/from_source.html.
+> **_NOTE:_**  In order to run tvm-conv2d.py, one has to manually build tvm with their system.
+For building reference please check TVM official installation guide: https://tvm.apache.org/docs/install/from_source.html.

 ```
 $ cd buddy-mlir/examples/conv-opt/comparison/